 Boosting Productivity and Performance

 Perquisites can also directly affect employees’ productivity and performance.
 Benefits such as company-provided tools (laptops and smartphones) can enable employees to do their jobs more efficiently and effectively.
-Likewise, perks such as on-site childcare or meal voucher facilities let employees save time and mitigate stress, allowing them to concentrate better on their tasks.
+Likewise, perks such as on-site childcare or meal cards let employees save time and mitigate stress, allowing them to concentrate better on their tasks.
 Furthermore, offering perks that promote physical and mental well-being, such as gym memberships or mental health support, can lead to healthier, more motivated employees who are capable of sustaining higher levels of productivity over the long term.

 Tax Efficiency and Financial Benefits